kestra-io/docs/content/docs/15.how-to-guides/azure-workload-id.md

 ## Create the resources

-To start, create the 3 main resources, the Key Vault, the managed identity and the AKS cluster.
+First, create the following main resources:
+1. The Key Vault
+2. The Managed Identity
+3. The AKS cluster.

 Once these have been provisioned, there are several identifiers we must capture for later use.

 ### Azure Key Vault